 If you have any questions about this policy or our privacy practices, please contact our Data Protection Team in the following ways:

 Full name of legal entity: Everest 2020 Limited - Registered Company Number 12534543.
 Everest Conservatories Limited – Registered Company Number 12534536.

 Postal address: Data Protection, Building 1, Albany Place, Welwyn Garden City, AL7 3BT

 You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
-We would, however, appreciate the chance to deal with your concerns before you approach the ICO, so please do contact our DPO in the first instance.
+We would, however, appreciate the chance to deal with your concerns before you approach the ICO, so please do contact our Data Protection Team using the above contact details, in the first instance.